MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concept-perf-benchmark-best-practices.md

 # Best practices for benchmarking performance of Azure Database for MySQL - Flexible Server

 Performance is a hallmark of any application, and it's vital to define a clear strategy for analyzing and assessing how a database performs when handling an application's variable workload requirements.

 This article provides considerations and best practices for running performance benchmarks against Azure Database for MySQL flexible server.

 ## Performance testing

-Benchmarking the performance of relational database systems synthetically may at first seem like a trivial task.
+Benchmarking the performance of relational database systems synthetically might at first seem like a trivial task.
 After all, it’s relatively easy to assess the performance of individual queries manually and even to launch simple synthetic tests using one of the available benchmarking tools.
 These types of tests take little time and quickly produce easy to understand results.

-However, benchmarking the performance of real-world production systems requires a lot of additional effort.
+However, benchmarking the performance of real-world production systems requires much additional effort.
 It’s not easy to design, implement, and run tests that are truly representative of production workloads.
 It’s even more difficult to make decisions about production data stacks based on the results of a series of benchmarks that are performed in an isolated environment.

 ## Performance testing methodologies